 Check out this article:

 Reducing your levels of anxiety is possible.
 To do this, you need to change some of your daily habits and make good choices.
 In other words, you need to choose healthy foods that calm your anxiety.

 Follow an eating schedule

 Following a schedule can prevent your metabolism from slowing down.
-When you go a long time without eating, your body stocks up on calories, leading to weight gain.

 - Prepare three main meals with moderate portions and two snacks to avoid having a ravenous appetite.
 Skipping meals often leads to an enormous appetite.